ForestRacks/PteroInstaller/README.md

 6) Lastly, do `systemctl restart wings` and you should be all set

 # Troubleshooting common issues:
-If you get a mysql error when you run the installer, you mostly ran the installer multiple times and the easiest way of fixing this is reinstalling and running the script again.
+If you get a mysql error when you run the installer, you mostly ran the installer multiple times.
+The easiest way of fixing this is reinstalling your OS and running the install script again.

 # Coming Soon:
 1) Cloudflare Proxy option